Zuehlke/SHMACK/README.md

 The scripts for SHMACK will not only create/delete such a stack, but also maintain the necessary IDs to communicate and setup DCOS packeges to form SHMACK.
-It therefore makes the process described in https://mesosphere.com/amazon/setup/ even simpler and repeatable, and therefore more appropriate for forming short-lived clusters for quick experiments or demonstrations.
+It therefore makes the process described in https://mesosphere.com/amazon/setup/ even simpler and repeatable, and by that, more appropriate for forming short-lived clusters for quick experiments or demonstrations.

 <a name="stackCreation" />
 ### Stack Creation (from now on, you pay for usage)